emsilver987/CS_450_Phase_2/README.md

 - `urls.txt` demonstrates the comma-separated URL format consumed by the scorer (GitHub repo, placeholder, Hugging Face model).
 - `autograder_docs/autograder_openapi_spec.yaml` describes the external autograder API, accompanied by `sample_input.txt` and `sample_output.txt` for reference payloads.

+## LLM Usage

+This project uses LLMs (ChatGPT, GitHub Copilot, and optionally Amazon Bedrock) to assist implementation and documentation, in line with the Phase 2 spec.

+See `docs/LLM_USAGE.md` for our detailed plan, governance rules, and example use cases.

 ## Extending the System